-Data disposition under cybersecurity regulations has been added to Bookmarks.
+Data disposition under cybersecurity regulations has been saved

 Data disposition under cybersecurity regulations